Passenger Cars in Low-Speed Crashes

 - Changes of structural design

 - Influence of crash sensing and restraint systems

 - Existing solutions on the market

 - Conceptual solution approaches

 - Discussion of integral safety systems

 Ostfalia University of Applied Sciences

 Professor Harald Bachem has been in charge of teaching and research in vehicle safety at the Ostfalia University of Applied Sciences since 2011.
 Prior to joining the university he held various management positions in industry where he was in charge of development and testing of vehicle safety functions.
 His last management position was head of cab body development at MAN Truck & Bus AG.
-Prof. Bachem is chairman of VDI Brunswick and vice chairman of the Wolfsburg Institute for Research, Development and Technology Transfer e.V.
+Prof. Bachem is chairman of VDI Brunswick and of the Wolfsburg Institute for Research, Development and Technology Transfer e.V.